AI Governance Shield™

 LD 2082

-AI therapy ban.
-Would prohibit AI systems from independently providing therapeutic services without licensed professional oversight.
+AI therapy ban — signed by Governor Mills.
+Prohibits AI systems from independently providing therapeutic services without licensed professional oversight.

 Illinois